evhub/coconut/HELP.md

 ## Case Study 3: Vectors

-In the next case study, we'll be doing something slightly different--instead of defining a function, we'll be creating an object.
+In the next case study, we'll be doing something slightly different—instead of defining a function, we'll be creating an object.
 Specifically, we're going to try to implement an immutable n-vector that supports all the basic vector operations.

-In functional programming, it is often very desirable to define _immutable_ objects, those that can't be changed once created--like Python's strings or tuples.
+In functional programming, it is often very desirable to define _immutable_ objects, those that can't be changed once created—like Python's strings or tuples.
 Like strings and tuples, immutable objects are useful for a wide variety of reasons:
 - they're easier to reason about, since you can be guaranteed they won't change,
 - they're hashable and pickleable, so they can be used as keys and serialized,
 - they're significantly more efficient since they require much less overhead,